seanbreckenridge/chomp/README.md

 Flags:
   -max-capacity int
-    	Maximum capacity for each line in kilobytes (default 64)
+    	Maximum capacity for each line in kilobytes.
+Can also set through CHOMP_MAX_CAPACITY environment variable. (default 64)
 ```

 This is essentially a portable (and 3x faster):